Up05/oi/README.md

-This is only somewhat inspired by suckless software, since there is no patching, and I haven't figured out how to properly do source code config without the user having to merge their sh\*t or copy-paste onto updated sources main.odin.
+This is only somewhat inspired by suckless software, since there is no patching, and I haven't figured out how to properly do source code config without the user having to merge their sh\*t or copy-paste onto updated sources.
 Sorry...

 # Contributing